-Upon the completion of this offering, our founders, Mr. Mazarakis, our Executive Chairman, Mr. Cappell, our Chief Executive Officer, and Dr. Bodmeier, our Co-President, will beneficially own approximately 3.1% of our outstanding equity (or 3.0% if the underwriters exercise their option to purchase additional shares in full).
-Our founders currently beneficially own 78,436 shares of our common stock.
-We also expect to sell approximately 468,750 shares of our common stock, based on the initial public offering price, in a concurrent private placement to Mr. Mazarakis, our Executive Chairman, Mr. Cappell, our Chief Executive Officer, and Dr. Bodmeier, our Co-President.
+Upon the completion of this offering, our founders, Mr. Mazarakis, our Executive Chairman, Mr. Cappell, our Chief Executive Officer, and Dr. Bodmeier, our Co-President, will beneficially own approximately 3.0% of our outstanding equity (or 2.9% if the underwriters exercise their option to purchase additional shares in full).
+Our founders currently beneficially own 76,689 shares of our common stock.
+We also expect to sell approximately 441,176 shares of our common stock, based on the midpoint of the estimated offering price range set forth on the cover page of this prospectus, in a concurrent private placement to Mr. Mazarakis, our Executive Chairman, Mr. Cappell, our Chief Executive Officer, and Dr. Bodmeier, our Co-President.
 Our founders also own 100% of the outstanding equity of our Manager.